Grant Thornton to increase staff by a third with 400 jobs

 Minister for Finance Paschal Donohoe was joined at Grant Thornton’s offices by 5th class pupils from nearby City Quay National School.
 Photograph: Shane O’Neill

-Financial services compnay Grant Thornton is to increase its headcount by one-third over the next two years with the creation of 400 new jobs.
+Financial services company Grant Thornton is to increase its headcount by one-third over the next two years with the creation of 400 new jobs.

 The announcement was made on Monday at the company’s new headquarters on City Quay.

-It said the “driving force” behind the jobs was the emergence of new international expansion opportunities, a strong pipeline of projects for its centre of excellence, as well as growing client demand.
+It said the “driving force” behind the jobs was the emergence of new international expansion opportunities, a strong pipeline of projects, as well as growing client demand.

 It said it was targeting growth of 25 per cent in client revenue by 2020.
 Since 2012 it has grown its turnover by more than 130 per cent to €110 million and has expanded from a team of 30 partners and 375 staff, to 49 partners and more than 1,350 staff.

-Of the 400 new hires, half will be experienced candidates with the company targeting “high calibre professionals” from accounting and non-accounting backgrounds who can bring specialist and sectoral expertise.

-The new hires will be across a range of areas including financial services advisory, tax, audit and consulting, as well as specialist areas such as cyber and forensics, technology and aviation.
+Of the 400 new hires, half will be experienced candidates and will be sourced from a range of areas including financial services advisory, tax, audit and consulting, as well as specialist areas such as cyber and forensics, technology and aviation.

 New graduates will account for the remaining 200 roles.
 Grant Thornton’s latest graduate recruitment campaign has already resulted in a 50 per cent increase year-on-year in applicants looking to secure a training contract with the company for 2019.